BLTGreen/Architecture-Repo/solutionsBuildingBlocks/tradeOffAnalysis/approachTradeOff.md

 * **Change Data Capture** - Having a mixture of streaming and batch processing would allow us to keep an eye on all changes occurring not just within the applications but the *systems of record themselves*.
 This would be useful from a security standpoint (identifying malicious actors/incorrectly assigned authentication) but also for data consistency.
   *  We can use Bottled Water or Debezium to keep track of CDC by pointing them at our Postgres WAL.

+#### A Note on Immutability

+* Whatever has occurred to create the current state, event streaming will hold the sequence of events that led to the change as well as the change itself.
+This, coupled with Kafka's append-only event ledger, means that we have an immutable record of our data sources.

 ## Strengths